simplifylabs/remark/README.md

 2. Open `chrome://extensions/`
 3. Press "Load unpacked"
 4. Navigate to the remark source code and select the `build` folder inside apps/browser/
 5. A new extension should show up.
-Copy the ID showen in the extension box
+Copy the ID shown in the extension box
 6. Paste the copied id into `apps/web/.env.local` as the `NEXT_PUBLIC_CHROME_ID`

 ### Firefox